jakeatmsft/aoai_ccc_redteam_template/flows/agent_flow/README.md

 pf connection show --name open_ai_connection
 ```
 Please refer to connections [document](https://promptflow.azurewebsites.net/community/local/manage-connections.html) and [example](https://github.com/microsoft/promptflow/tree/main/examples/connections) for more details.

-## Develop a chat flow

-The most important elements that differentiate a chat flow from a standard flow are **Chat Input**, **Chat History**, and **Chat Output**.

-- **Chat Input**: Chat input refers to the messages or queries submitted by users to the chatbot.
-Effectively handling chat input is crucial for a successful conversation, as it involves understanding user intentions, extracting relevant information, and triggering appropriate responses.

-- **Chat History**: Chat history is the record of all interactions between the user and the chatbot, including both user inputs and AI-generated outputs.
-Maintaining chat history is essential for keeping track of the conversation context and ensuring the AI can generate contextually relevant responses.
-Chat History is a special type of chat flow input, that stores chat messages in a structured format.

-- **Chat Output**: Chat output refers to the AI-generated messages that are sent to the user in response to their inputs.
-Generating contextually appropriate and engaging chat outputs is vital for a positive user experience.

-A chat flow can have multiple inputs, but Chat History and Chat Input are required inputs in chat flow.

 ## Interact with chat flow